-As required since Multilateral Instrument 52-110 in 2004, the Audit Committee was composed of three independent directors (Stephen A. Jarislowsky, Normand Morin, and Alain Côté).
-M. Morin resigned on September 24, 2021.
-He has been replaced by one non-independent director (G. Douglas Goodfellow) until a new independent director has been nominated.
-All Audit Committee members have the ability to read and understand financial statements that present a breadth and complexity of the issues that can be reasonably expected to be raised by the Corporation's financial statements.
-All of the Audit Committee members have in depth experience and knowledge of the preparation and analysis of financial statements, an understanding of the accounting principals and internal controls and procedures used for financial reporting by the Corporation and an understanding of Audit Committee functions.
-The Audit Committee examines the financial statements quarterly and annual reports including the management discussion and analysis in order to provide assistance to the directors in fulfilling their responsibilities in connection with the supervision of the accounting and reporting practices of the Corporation.
+As required since Multilateral Instrument 52-110 in 2004, the Audit Committee was composed of three independent directors (Stephen A. Jarislowsky, James Hewitt, and Alain Côté).
+All Audit Committee members can read and understand financial statements that present a breadth and complexity of the issues that can be reasonably expected to be raised by the Corporation's financial statements.
+All the Audit Committee members have in depth experience and knowledge of the preparation and analysis of financial statements, an understanding of the accounting principals and internal controls and procedures used for financial reporting by the Corporation and an understanding of Audit Committee functions.
+The Audit Committee examines the financial statements quarterly and annual reports including the management discussion and analysis to provide assistance to the directors in fulfilling their responsibilities in connection with the supervision of the accounting and reporting practices of the Corporation, and the quality and integrity of the financial reports and public disclosure documents of the Corporation.
 The Audit Committee has direct and open communication with the directors and the independent auditors.
 You can find a copy of the Audit committee mandate at Appendix A.

-The following is a brief summary of the education and experience of each member of the Audit Committee that is relevant to his or her performance or his or her responsibilities as a member of the Audit Committee:
+The following is a summary of the education and experience of each member of the Audit Committee that is relevant to his performance or his responsibilities as a member of the Audit Committee: